A Cactus and Succulent Lover's Dream

 SOIL:

 A good soil contains a mix of standard 'cactus soil' along with perlite, gravel, broken pot pieces and other well-draining materials.
+Pummice in greater amounts (less soil mix) is perfect for most.
 Too much sand can weigh down your soil and prevent good drainage.
 A good idea is creating a layer of pebbles or small pot fragments at the base of the pot before adding the soil mix.
 This allows for water to filter out more quickly.

 Overwatering or keeping plants water-logged causes root rot; this is the #1 cause of death in plants.
 Look for pots that have adequate drain holes.